-A truly "ethical" experience research practice doesn't stop with recruitment.
+A truly "ethical" experience research practice doesn't stop at recruitment.
 Although diversity and access are imperative when sourcing participants, practitioners can't lose focus when the work fields.

 People Nerds spoke to a few experts about extending ethics in research to participant management and communication.
 Follow these suggestions to better imbue respect and equality and create a more collaborative and compassionate research practice.